michael-rubel/livewire-best-practices/README.md

 Note: if you use [full-page components](https://laravel-livewire.com/docs/2.x/rendering-components#page-components), it's recommended to fetch objects in the full-page component itself, and then pass them downstairs to the nested ones as primitive types.

 ---
+### 🧵 Keep component nesting level at 1
+If you had a Livewire component (0) that includes another Livewire component (1), then you shouldn't nest it deeper (2+).
+Too much nesting can make a headache when dealing with DOM diffing issues.

+---
 ### 🗺️ Use Route Model Binding to fetch the model
 Pass only an ID or UUID to the `mount` method, then map the model attributes to component properties.
 Remember: don't assign a whole model, but its attributes only.
 To prevent manually mapping model attributes, you can use [Loop Functions](https://github.com/michael-rubel/laravel-loop-functions#assign-eloquent-model-attributes-to-class-properties) package.